ScratchEverywhere/ScratchEverywhere/README.md

 #### Manual

 > [!NOTE]
-> We do not provide manual instructuons for PS4 because of how absolutely messy the environment is, please just use Docker.
+> We recommend using Docker for PS4 because of how absolutely messy the environment is.

 If you are compiling with cloud variables, you will need to have DevkitPro's SDKs, [Mist++](https://github.com/ScratchEverywhere/mistpp), and a modified version of libcurl (instructions in mistpp-packages repo) installed.